-INFORMATION CONCERNING NOMINEES SUBMITTED BY MANAGEMENT
+INFORMATION CONCERNING NOMINEES

 The Company expects all of its directors to demonstrate leadership and integrity and to conduct themselves in a manner that reinforces our corporate values and culture of transparency, teamwork and individual accountability.
-Above all, we expect that all directors will exercise their good judgment in a manner that keeps the interests of shareholders at the forefront of decisions and deliberations.
+Above all, we expect that all directors will exercise their good judgment in a manner that keeps the interests of Shareholders at the forefront of decisions and deliberations.
 Each candidate must have a demonstrated track record in several of the skills and experience requirements deemed important for a balanced and effective Board.

-The following table sets out the names of the persons proposed to be nominated by Management for election as a Director, the province or state and country in which each person is ordinarily resident, the positions and offices which each presently holds with the Company, the period of time for which each person has been a Director of the Company, the respective principal occupations or employment during the past five years if such nominee is not presently an elected Director and the number of common shares of the Company which each beneficially owns, or controls or directs, directly or indirectly, as of the date of this Information Circular.
-The four nominees are currently Directors of the Company.
+The following table sets out the names of the persons proposed to be nominated by Management for election as a director, the province or state and country in which each person is ordinarily resident, the positions and offices which each presently holds with the Company, the period of time for which each person has been a director of the Company, the respective principal occupations or employment during the past five years if such nominee is not presently an elected director and the number of common shares of the Company which each beneficially owns, or controls or directs, directly or indirectly, as of the date of this Information Circular.
+The four nominees are currently directors of the Company.

-Name, Province and Country of Ordinary Residence (1) Positions Held with the Company Principal Occupation and, IF NOT at Present an Elected Director, Occupation During the Past Five Years (1) Date First Became a Director No. of common shares Beneficially Owned, Directly or Indirectly (2) Ian Slater (3) British Columbia, Canada Chief Executive Officer, Chairman and Director Chief Executive Officer of Libero Copper Corporation June 5, 2008 9,116,667 Jay Sujir (3) British Columbia, Canada Director Partner, Farris, Vaughan, Wills & Murphy LLP, previously Partner Anfield Sujir Kennedy & Durno June 5, 2008 300,000 Robert Pease (3) British Columbia, Canada Director Director May 19, 2016 1,600,000 Bill Bennett, (4) British Columbia, Canada Proposed Director British Colombia Mines Minister Proposed Nominee Nil
+Name, Province and Country of Ordinary Residence Positions Held with the Company Principal Occupation and, IF NOT at Present an Elected Director, Occupation During the Past Five Years Date First Became a Director No. of common shares Beneficially Owned, Directly or Indirectly Ian Harris Medellin, Colombia CEO, President and Director CEO and President of Libero Copper & Gold Corporation June 17, 2021 537,667 Jay Sujir (1) British Columbia, Canada Director Partner, Farris LLP June 5, 2008 30,000 Ernest Mast (1) Ontario, Canada Director CEO Dore Copper Mining January 22, 2021 44,220